tobijdc/nachhaltig-watt/README.md

 ### 💡 Idea

-Consumers should have easy access to this Sustainability information, to make informed choices.
+Consumers should have easy access relevant Sustainability information, to make informed choices.

 ### Reasoning